CNAG-Biomedical-Informatics/convert-pheno/README.md

     git clone https://github.com/mrueda/convert-pheno.git
     cd convert-pheno

+Now you have two choose between one of the 2 options below:

+**Option 1:** Install dependencies (they're harmless to your system) as `sudo`:

     make install # (Will ask for sudo passwd) make test

-If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module `Carton`.
+**Option 2:** Install the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application).
+We'll be using with the module `Carton`:

     make install-carton
     make test